Additivity of derived limits in the Cohen model: systems

 \subsection{Coherence and Triviality}

 We now describe the general machinery by which we will prove additivity of derived limits.
-We will generally make use of the following cochain complex, whose cohomology is gives the derived limits of an inverse system.
+We will generally make use of the following cochain complex, whose cohomology gives the derived limits of an inverse system indexed over a subset of $\omega^\kappa$; an identical characterization applies to inverse systems indexed over any lower semi-lattice.